 Working papers

-Child Development, Parental Investments, and Social Capital (Job Market Paper)
+Child Development, Parental Investments, and Community Social Support

 Middle Childhood Development: Parental Investments, School Quality, and Genetic Influences, with Sarah Cattan (A revised draft will be available soon)